-Each of the agreements has an initial three-year term, and is automatically extended for additional one-year periods unless the Board has given notice of non-renewal.
+Each of the agreements has an initial three-year term, and is automatically extended for additional oneyear periods unless the Board has given notice of non-renewal.
 Upon a change in control, the agreements will expire no earlier than three years following the date that the change in control occurs.
 Each agreement provides that the officer will be entitled to the severance benefits described below if the Company terminates his employment following a change in control for any reason other than cause, or if the officer terminates his employment for good reason.

 The benefits consist of a lump sum payment equal to two and one-half times the sum of the officer's average annual base salary and bonus for the most recent three years commencing on or after February 3, 1999.
 In addition, under the terms of each agreement, the Company would provide the officer and his dependents with continuation of medical and similar benefits for two and one-half years following the occurrence of the change in control or, if sooner, until the officer is covered by comparable programs of a subsequent employer (and reduced to the extent the officer receives comparable benefits), provided the officer complies with the non-competition, non-solicitation and confidentiality provisions of the agreement.
-In addition, the officer will receive two and one-half additional years of service for purposes of retirement plan benefits.
-If the officer receives payments, whether or not under his agreement, that would subject him to any federal excise tax due under section 4999 of the Internal Revenue Code, then he will also receive a cash payment equal to the amount of such excise tax.
+In addition, the officer receives payments, whether or not under his agreement, that would subject him to any federal excise tax due under section 4999 of the Internal Revenue Code, then he will also receive a cash payment equal to the amount of such excise tax.